daniel-trevino/loginplify/README.md

 6. Access your graphql endpoint as: `https://loginplify.[mydomain.com]/graphql`

-## Using mongo atlas as the database
+## MongoAtlas

-In order to use Mongo atlas cluster, make sure you whitelist all upcoming IP Addresses.
+In order to use Mongo atlas cluster, make sure you whitelist all upcoming IP Addresses by adding `0.0.0.0/0`.
 Please follow [this guide](https://docs.atlas.mongodb.com/security-whitelist/).
 This needs to be done to accept connections from our loginplify serverless service.

 ## Gmail